apache/spark/docs/sql-migration-guide.md

 * Table of contents
 {:toc}

+## Upgrading from Spark SQL 3.4.1 to 3.4.2

+- Since Spark 3.4.2, the `array_insert` function is 1-based for negative indexes.
+It inserts new element at the end of input arrays for the index -1.
+To restore the previous behavior, set `spark.sql.legacy.negativeIndexInArrayInsert` to `true`.

 ## Upgrading from Spark SQL 3.3 to 3.4

   - Since Spark 3.4, INSERT INTO commands with explicit column lists comprising fewer columns than the target table will automatically add the corresponding default values for the remaining columns (or NULL for any column lacking an explicitly-assigned default value).
 In Spark 3.3 or earlier, these commands would have failed returning errors reporting that the number of provided columns does not match the number of columns in the target table.
 Note that disabling `spark.sql.defaultColumn.useNullsForMissingDefaultValues` will restore the previous behavior.